oc-rs/ocrs.online/content/resources/_index.md

 It draws inspiration from a wide variety of online resources - notably Wikipedia, but also Harvard University’s Pluralism Project and the essays and resources published by REOnline.

-The goal of the site is to provide contemporary scholarism in an accessible format for readers who might not be specialists in the subject, but who want to learn and discover.
+The goal of the site is to provide contemporary scholarship in an accessible format for readers who might not be specialists in the subject, but who want to learn and discover.

 You can check it out here: https://www.understandingreligion.org.uk